Fabien-Verniest/Article_CSP_2022/README.md

 Script used to compute the four exposure metrics and the three exposure indices.

 ## 3_Data_analysis.R
-Script used for statistical analysis.
+Script used for statistical analyses, in order of appearence in the article.